Showing posts with label sand. Show all posts

 Fairhope’s Pepper Nelson Volunteer Firetruck at Fairhope Museum

-Inside we saw permanent exhibits such as Fairhope’s founders, the single tax theory, the town jail built in 1868, the old fire department, fire truck, fire hydrant, fire hats, & coats.
+Inside, we saw permanent exhibits such as Fairhope’s founders, the single tax theory, the town jail built in 1868, the old fire department, a fire truck, a fire hydrant, fire hats, & coats.

 Fairhope's historic jail inside the museum

-We saw a miniature, replica of Middle Bay Lighthouse, John Bowen, Maria Howard, Della Nichols, Shuah S. Mann, Clarence Mershon, and James Bellanger people of Fairhope.
+We saw a miniature replica of Middle Bay Lighthouse, John Bowen, Maria Howard, Della Nichols, Shuah S. Mann, Clarence Mershon, and James Bellanger, the people of Fairhope.

 We saw old push-mowers hanging from the ceiling.